spiral/docs/docs/en/framework/kernel.md

 # Framework - Kernel and Environment

-Each spiral build will contain a kernel object with a set of application-specific services.
+Each Spiral build will contain a kernel object with a set of application-specific services.
 Unlike Symfony, The Spiral needs only one Kernel for all the dispatching methods (HTTP, Queue, GRPC, Console, etc).
-The kernel will select the dispatching method automatically, based on connected `Spiral\Boot\DispatcherInterface` instances.
+The kernel will select a dispatching method automatically, based on connected `Spiral\Boot\DispatcherInterface` instances.

 > **Note**
-> The base kernel implementation located in `spiral/boot` repository.
+> The base kernel implementation is located in `spiral/boot` repository.

 ## Kernel Responsibilities

-The `Spiral\Boot\AbstractKernel` class only responsible for the following aspects of your application:
+The `Spiral\Boot\AbstractKernel` class is only responsible for the following aspects of your application:

 - container initialization via a set of application-specific bootloaders
 - environment and directory structure initialization
-- selection of appropriate dispatching method
+- selection of an appropriate dispatching method

 To create your kernel extends `Spiral\Boot\AbstractKernel`.